auxilincom/deploy-drone/README.md

 1. Install Drone CI on development environment
 2. Install production ready Drone CI behind nginx proxy with optional SSL

-*If you plan to use Drone CI for your product feel free to copy this repository to your project and change as needed.*
+*If you plan to use Drone CI for your product feel free to copy this repository to your project and change variables as needed.*

-Please, note that we use version 0.5 of Drone, which is not finally released yet, so there can be some breaking changes eventually.
+Please, note that we use the latest version (0.8.1 at the moment) of Drone, which is not always stable.
-The good news is that we've been using this version in production for two months already and haven't had any issues.
+The good news is that we've been using this version in production and haven't had any major issues.

+## Installation guide

 ### Setting up Github OAuth application